parker-howell/micromethods/README.md

 There are important dates associated with the project.

-1. Submit a list of at least two potential projects. [date tbd]
+1. Submit a list of at least two potential projects.
+[Friday, Jan 31 at 5PM]

-2. Submit a draft of a write-up of the model and starting work on the code to simulate the model. [date tbd]
+2. Submit a draft of a write-up of the model and preliminary work on the code to simulate the model.
+[Friday, March 21 5PM]

-3. Submit the final project. [date tbd, end of semester]
+3. Submit the final project.
+[Fri May 2, 5PM]

+If you would like accelerated dates, you can submit these items on 1/24, 2/14, and 3/14.